agiliq/agiliq-jekyll/_posts/2019-04-23-drf-polls-related-objects.md

 The api for creating question is `POST /api/polls/questions/`.

-Till now we used QuestionListPageSerializer for creating question, seralizer looked like:
+Till now we used QuestionListPageSerializer for creating question, serializer looked like:

     class QuestionListPageSerializer(serializers.Serializer):
         id = serializers.IntegerField(read_only=True)